YuriHeiko/MathExpressionCalculator/README.md

     (2 + 3) * 4

-All the operations should calculate according to their math precedence.
+All the operations should be calculated according to their math precedence.

 _Optional:_
 <ol>